AmandaCIdev/full-stack-capstone/README.md

 ### **Home Page**

 1. **Navigation Bar**
-   - The navigation bar appears on every page so users can easily navigate through the site
+   - The navigation bar appears on every page so users can easily navigate through the site.
-   - Navigation bar has links for 'Home', 'About' and 'Login/Register' more links will be shown to logged in users
+   - Navigation bar has links for 'Home', 'About' and 'Login/Register' more links will be shown to logged in users.
-   - If the user is logged in then the left side of the menu shows links for pages that only authorised users can visit
+   - If the user is logged in then the left side of the menu shows links for pages that only authorised users can visit.
-   - The user name will also appear on the bar, indicating which user is logged in
+   - The user name will also appear on the bar, indicating which user is logged in.
-   - The navbar is fully responsive, collapsing into a hamburger menu for medium and small screen size
+   - The navbar is fully responsive, collapsing into a hamburger menu for medium and small screen size.

    <p align="center">
 <img src="static/images/iCreateNavbar.png" width="100%" height="100%">